 Great Ormond Street Hospital’s (GOSH) service is the largest paediatric metabolic centre in the UK.
 We are the principal provider of specialist child metabolic medicine services for London (north of the Thames) and the surrounding counties, and we provide a national and international service for the management of rare and complex paediatric metabolic conditions.

-We see patients from 0 to 16 years old with suspected or diagnosed metabolic disease, including disorders of intermediary metabolism, lysosomal storage disorders (LSD), neurometabolic disorders, congential disorders of glycosylation (CDG), disorders detected on newborn screening, galactosaemia, familial hypercholesterolaemia (FH) and mitochondrial disorders.
-We are one of three designated nationally-commissioned NHS specialised services for the management of children with lysosomal storage disorders.
+We see patients from 0 to 16 years old with suspected or diagnosed metabolic disease, including disorders of intermediary metabolism, neurometabolic disorders, congenital disorders of glycosylation (CDG), disorders detected on newborn screening, galactosaemia, familial hypercholesterolaemia (FH) and mitochondrial disorders.
+We are one of three nationally-commissioned NHS specialised services for the management of children with lysosomal storage disorders (LSD).

 Our multi-disciplinary metabolic team is comprised of consultants and clinical nurse specialists, with specialist input from metabolic dieticians, biomedical scientists, physiotherapists, clinical psychologists, social workers, and speech and language therapists.